On this page you can find a summary of the open-source content I have worked on personally (in blue) or professionally (in green).

 DFP

-724 prompts were written in imperative form, informal and formal registers to cover as broadly as possible the pre-training data used by models that will use these inputs.
+724 prompts were written in imperative form, using both informal (tu) and formal (vous) address, in order to cover as broadly as possible the pre-training data used by the model that will consume this data, which is unknown to us.

 It has been downloaded more than 90,000 times since its release.